KoHomerHu/bayes-opt-exp/README.md

 Use ```python bayes_optimisation.py -h``` argument to see what acquisition functions are implemented.

+## PID cart-pole Experiment

+Use Bayesian optimization to tune the parameters for PID to solve the cart-pole environment.

+One tuple of parameters that the algorithm finds is $(160.68, 840.48, 59.21, 1000.00)$.

 ## TO-DO

 - [ ] Implementation of more efficient knowledge gradient